-- 36. (1) (a)(i) An Authority must submit a five year strategic plan to the Minister for approval, not later than 30 days before the end of its first financial year. - (ii) Thereafter, a revised strategic plan must be submitted to the Minister for approval every financial year. - (b) A five year strategic plan must be annexed to the annual financial plan of an 25 Authority. - (2) This chapter does not prevent the Authority from undertaking any planning for a longer term.
+- approval, not later than 30 days before the end of its first financial year. - every financial year. - (b) A five-year strategic plan must be annexed to the annual financial plan of an Authority. - (2) This chapter does not prevent the Authority from undertaking any planning for a longer term.
+15